 Burmese King Mindon’s Ploughing Ceremony

 King Mindon was born in 1814 in Amarapura and died in 1878 in Mandalay, he was most notable for his reforms and cultural advancement before the British Colonial period.
-In 1872 his Chief Minister Kinwun Mingyi U Gaung was sent on a diplomatic mission to London, Rome, and Paris in his endeavors to secure Myanmar’s status as an independent country and to appeal for restoration of lost territory.
+In 1872 his Chief Minister Kinwun Mingyi U Gaung was sent on a diplomatic mission to London, Rome, and Paris in his endeavours to secure Myanmar’s status as an independent country and to appeal for restoration of lost territory.

 Burmese King Mindon’s Ploughing Ceremony in the Royal Paddy Fields and the three most fundamental needs required for his people: